 Don’t give up!

 We live in Florida, and we love camping in February.
-To secure camping reservations at the busiest times of the year, we employ the same tactics as snowbirds.
+To secure camping reservations at the busiest times of the year, we employ the same tactics as we describe here.
 We watch for cancellations and often succeed after fewer than a half-dozen attempts.
+Trust me, it’s worth the effort.

 Cancellations occur frequently as RVers fine-tune itineraries to eliminate overlaps and weed out unneeded bookings.
 Snowbirds are motivated to pin things down as soon as possible and get out of commitments they don’t need.